bloomberg/ts-blank-space/README.md

 Because `ts-blank-space` only removes code, this is not performed.
 To force the output to always have an ESM syntactic marker, you can manually append `"export {};"`;

+## Looking into a bundler integration?
+There is currently a third-party module providing integration with Webpack & Rspack - Find more about [ts-blank-loader](https://github.com/leimonio/ts-blank-loader)

 ## Contributions

 We :heart: contributions.